lawgsy/RecipeRepo/easy-lo-mein.md

 2. Cook noodles according to package

-3. Add remaining ingredients to work, one by one:
+3. Add remaining ingredients to wok, one by one:

-   1. Start with veggies like carrots, sprouts, champignons, until tender
+   1. Start with veggies like carrots, sprouts, mushrooms, until tender

    2. Continue with spinach and sugar snaps, until spinach has wilted